espressif/esp-idf/docs/en/get-started/start-project.rst

     idf.py set-target {IDF_TARGET_PATH_NAME}
     idf.py menuconfig

-Setting the target with ``idf.py set-target {IDF_TARGET_PATH_NAME}`` should be done once, after opening a new project.
-If the project contains some existing builds and configuration, they will be cleared and initialized.
-The target may be saved in environment variable to skip this step at all.
+Setting the target with ``idf.py set-target {IDF_TARGET_PATH_NAME}`` should be done once  after opening a new project.
+If the project contains some existing builds and configurations, they will be cleared and initialized.
+The target may be saved in the environment variable to skip this step at all.
 See :ref:`selecting-idf-target` for additional information.

 If the previous steps have been done correctly, the following menu appears: